Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 We are following the typical SimScale workflow:

 The first step is to click on the button below.
-It will copy the tutorial project containing the geometry into your workbench.
+It will copy the tutorial project containing the geometry into your Workbench.

-The following picture demonstrates what should be visible after importing the tutorial project:
+Figure 2 demonstrates what should be visible after importing the tutorial project:

 Note that the car geometry is not too detailed.
-Small and detailed features that don’t greatly affect the aerodynamics, such as bolts and windshield wipers, should be removed or simplified.
+Small and detailed features that don’t greatly affect aerodynamics, such as bolts and windshield wipers, should be removed or simplified.

 Did you know?